Unsteady aerodynamic theory and experiments of hovering membrane wings: Results and discussion

 The difference between the lift coefficient that is measured during the forward and backward strokes of the wing corresponds to the respective change in maximum camber for $\hat{\alpha}=35^\circ$ and $\Ae>1.7$.
 However, for $\Ae=1.7$ this strong correlation between the variation in maximum camber and the measured lift coefficient is no longer apparent, especially in the initial acceleration stage $(t/T<0.15)$.
 At that time, the membrane maximum camber practically does not vary between forward and backward strokes, while a significant change is apparent in the measured lift coefficient, indicating the existence of other flow-induced effects that are not accounted for in the current theory.

 Note that as we compare here results of the lift coefficient due to membrane deformation, the model assumptions need to hold with regards to the difference between the flowfield obtained for a rigid wing and the flowfield about a compliant membrane wing, where both wings perform the same kinematic motion.
-Therefore, cases in which the flowfield around the membrane wing is very close to the one obtained for the flexible wing (e.g. second row in \ref{fig:CLd_ThExp_all}i.d and \ref{fig:CLd_ThExp_all}ii.f depicting results for $\hat{\alpha}=35^\circ,\Ae=5.2$ and $\hat{\alpha}=55^\circ,\Ae=5$, respectively) produce very good agreement between the two methods.
+Therefore, cases in which the flowfield around the membrane wing is very close to the one obtained for the rigid wing (e.g. second row in \ref{fig:CLd_ThExp_all}i.d and \ref{fig:CLd_ThExp_all}ii.f depicting results for $\hat{\alpha}=35^\circ,\Ae=5.2$ and $\hat{\alpha}=55^\circ,\Ae=5$, respectively) produce very good agreement between the two methods.

 For an angle-of-attack amplitude of $\hat{\alpha}=55^\circ$ we again see good agreement between the theoretical prediction and measurements of the unsteady lift coefficient due to membrane deformation obtained for aeroelastic numbers between $1.9-5$, whereas values of $\Ae\le 1.7$ present significant differences between theoretical and experimental results ({figure~\ref{fig:CLd_ThExp_all}ii.a-e}).
 For the lowest value of $\Ae=0.95$ the theory overestimates the lift coefficient due to an excessive membrane camber of more than $30\%$, whereas for $\Ae=1.7$ a moderate maximum camber of $20\%$ is obtained and the predictive tool underestimates the lift coefficient.
-Flow field snapshots for $\Ae=0.85$ and $\Ae=1.9$ (figure~\ref{fig:CLd_ThExp_all}ii.f, fourth and third lines, respectively) show that, within this range of the aeroelastic number, vortices are shed on the suction side near the trailing edge of the aerofoil.
+Flowfield snapshots for $\Ae=0.85$ and $\Ae=1.9$ (figure~\ref{fig:CLd_ThExp_all}ii.f, fourth and third lines, respectively) show that, within this range of the aeroelastic number, vortices are shed on the suction side near the trailing edge of the aerofoil, remaining attached for ${\Ae=1.9}$ and detaching for lower \Ae.
 Accordingly, the theoretical model exhibits reduced accuracy at low aeroelastic numbers ($\Ae \le 1.7$) due to the observed flow separation.

+The time-averaged error between the predicted and measured lift coefficient due to membrane deformation is shown in figure~\ref{fig:CLd_Error} for all cases considered.
+Consistent with the time-dependent results in figure~\ref{fig:CLd_ThExp_all}, the cases of ${\Ae=1.7,\hat{\alpha}=35^o}$ and ${\Ae=1,\hat{\alpha}=55^o}$ exhibit the largest mean error, $|\Delta \overline{C}_{L_d}|\cong 0.44$, with corresponding mean maximum cambers of $19\%$ and $27\%$ of the chord, respectively.
+As $\Ae$ increases, the prediction error rapidly decreases and remains within $|\Delta \overline{C}_{L_d}| < 0.3$, consistent with the good qualitative agreement observed in figure~\ref{fig:CLd_ThExp_all}.